-Under the 0.5% growth rate recommended for 2023, a maximum of 256 residential building permits could be allocated in the unincorporated area of Santa Cruz County: 193 in the urban area and 63 in the rural area.
+Under the 0.5% growth rate recommended for 2024, a maximum of 257 residential building permits could be allocated in the unincorporated area of Santa Cruz County: 193 in the urban area and 64 in the rural area.
 As stated previously, in accordance with the Housing Crisis Act of 2019, Santa Cruz County will not enforce the Measure J growth goal limit on residential permit allocations within the following CDPs while the statute is in place: Live Oak, Pasatiempo, Paradise Park, and Amesti.

-Consistent with the County General Plan, the unused allocations from 2022 will be carried over and added to the 2023 allocation.
-Based on the number of allocations that have been granted as of July 1 of this year, it is projected that a total of 78 unused allocations will carry over.
-The combined new and carryover allocations will result in 334 total market rate allocations, which is expected to be sufficient to accommodate the demand for residential building permits in the coming year.
+Consistent with the County General Plan, the unused allocations from 2023 will be carried over and added to the 2024 allocation.
+Based on the number of allocations that have been granted as of July 1 of this year, it is projected that the combined new and carryover allocations will result in 465 total urban and rural market rate allocations, which is expected to be sufficient to accommodate the demand for residential building permits in the coming year.